5 Rules for Running Better Meetings

 Is there anything more painful than having to suffer through a meeting at work?
 You know the kind of meetings I’m talking about — the ones that seem to drag on for hours, with you and your colleagues talking in circles, even as the mountain of work waiting for you continues to pile up on your desk, and the logjam of unanswered e-mails in your inbox grows apace.
 And of course, by the meeting’s end, very little has actually been accomplished.
 These are the meetings we all loathe and dread.
 As the humorist Dave Barry once put it, business meetings are a lot like funerals: gatherings of people in uncomfortable clothes, who’d all much rather be elsewhere (though, unlike at a funeral, nothing is ever really buried in a meeting).
 The only thing worse than having to sit through a long, meandering meeting is knowing that you’re going to have to do it all again next month!

 Many of us resent having to regularly attend staff meetings, because we feel that more often than not, they’re a waste of time — far from helping us with our jobs, it seems that they only keep us from getting our work done.
 But your meetings don’t have to be pointless, time-consuming, soul-crushing exercises that test everyone’s stamina and patience.
-The onus for making meetings actually useful, however, falls squarely on the managers who convene them.
+The onus for making better meetings, however, falls squarely on the managers who convene them.
 I’ve organized and overseen my fair share of meetings — both good and bad — in my time as an accounting and finance recruiter in Toronto, and in my experience, it’s up to the manager to ensure that everyone there gets something out of attending the meeting.
 To make sure that your next meeting is a productive and efficient one, follow these simple rules.

 1. Don’t schedule a meeting if you don’t have to

 One of the biggest complaints people have about meetings is that there are too many of them.
-The first step towards making your meetings more effective is to simply limit how many of them you have.
+The first step towards making better meetings is to simply limit how many of them you have.
 The overwhelming majority of meetings probably never need to happen.
 Before you make a cattle-call to all of your staff and colleagues, ask yourself whether you need to meet at all.
 Don’t call for a meeting just because you haven’t had one in a while, or because it’s the third Thursday of the month again.
 Only organize one if it’s absolutely necessary — if there’s something that needs to be done that can’t be taken care of through a phone call, e-mail exchange, or a chat in your office with the relevant personnel.
 For example, you don’t need to hold a meeting in order to have people deliver progress reports; these can be submitted just as easily by e-mail.

-// ]]>Anthony K. Tjan, of the Harvard Business Review, suggests that there are really only three good reasons to hold a meeting: 1) to inform and bring people up to speed; 2) to seek their input; or 3) to request their approval.
+Anthony K. Tjan, of the Harvard Business Review, suggests that there are really only three good reasons to hold a meeting: 1) to inform and bring people up to speed; 2) to seek their input; or 3) to request their approval.
 But whether you want to brainstorm ideas for a marketing campaign, or plan out a short-term strategy to attract new clients, you should always think hard as to whether or not you really need to drag everyone out to another meeting.
 If it’s unavoidable, make sure to only invite people whose presence is required.
 Don’t invite folks just to be polite or politically correct (believe me, they will appreciate having one fewer meeting to attend).
 Ask yourself: can you get away with having just one representative from operations sit in on the meeting and report back to their peers?
 “The more, the merrier” doesn’t apply here.
 On the contrary, too many cooks in the kitchen spoil the broth: the more personalities you have to manage and deal with in the meeting, the more likely there is to be conflict and discord among them.

 The only thing worse than having to sit through a long, meandering meeting is knowing that you’re going to have to do it all again next month!